NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-Distributions are based on the cumulative distribution functions from the Residential Diagnostics Database (ResDB), http://resdb.lbl.gov/.
+- \Distributions are based on the cumulative distribution functions from the Residential Diagnostics Database (ResDB), http://resdb.lbl.gov/.

 Assumption
 **********

-All ACH50 are based on Single-Family Detached blower door tests.; Climate zones that are copied: 2A to 1A, 6A to 7A, and 6B to 7B.; Vintage bins that are copied: 2000s to 2010s, 1950s to 1940s, 1950s to <1940s.; Homes are assumed to not be Weatherization Assistance Program (WAP) qualified and not ENERGY STAR certified.; Climate zones 7AK and 8AK are averages of 6A and 6B.
+- \All ACH50 are based on Single-Family Detached blower door tests.

+- \Climate zones that are copied: 2A to 1A, 6A to 7A, and 6B to 7B.

+- \Vintage bins that are copied: 2000s to 2010s, 1950s to 1940s, 1950s to <1940s.

+- \Homes are assumed to not be Weatherization Assistance Program (WAP) qualified and not ENERGY STAR certified.

+- \Climate zones 7AK and 8AK are averages of 6A and 6B.

 Arguments
 *********